 The Levelling Up Fund applies to the whole of the UK and will provide £4.8 billion of funding for new infrastructure, focussing on transport, regeneration and town centre investment and cultural investment (including visitor attractions).
 Specific awards have yet to be confirmed but priority will be given to bids from local authority areas deemed to be in greatest need.
 These are shown on the interactive map below.

 The Towns Fund provides £3.6 billion to support deprived towns (this fund is for England only), focussing on urban regeneration together with improved skills and enterprise infrastructure and transport links.
 As at March 2021, 45 towns have had their funding confirmed; these are shown on the interactive map below.
 This follows on from the £2.45 billion Transforming Cities Fund launched in 2018, although that initiative was narrower in scope, focussing solely on transport.

-Update 16 July 2021: since this article was written, the Government has confirmed finance under the Towns Fund for 101 towns; we are in the process of updating the interactive map below to reflect this.
+Update 16 July 2021: since this article was written, the Government has confirmed finance under the Towns Fund for 101 towns; the interactive map below has been updated to reflect this.

 UK Shared Prosperity Fund

 Following the UK's withdrawal from the EU, the Government will also need to decide how to replace EU structural funding (averaging about £2.1 billion per year), once it tails off after 2022-23.
 This will be done via a UK Shared Prosperity Fund expected to launch in 2022 with a projected budget of £1.5 billion per year, which will sit alongside the Levelling Up Fund and invest in skills, enterprise and employment.